 Option Description Group Target Application Group Select from the Application Groups list.
 For more information, please see "Application Groups" on page 47.
 Rule Run a Rule Script This option allows you to assign a Rule Script that is run before the Application Rule triggers.
 You need to import a Rule Script before you can select it here.
-For more information, please see "Manage Rule Scripts" on page 99.
+For more information, please see "Manage Privilege Management Rule Scripts" on page 100.
 Select the Rule Script you want to use from the drop-down list.
 If you select a Rule Script here, the following options change to Default to indicate that these actions are run if the Rule Script is not.
 (Default) Action Select from Allow Execution or Block Execution .
 This is what will happen if the application in the targeted application group is launched by the end-user.

 Option Description (Default) End User Message Select if a message will be displayed to the user when they launch the application.
 We recommend using Messages if you block the execution of the application, so the end user has some feedback on why the application doesn't launch.
 (Default) Access Token Select the type of token to be passed to be used for the target application group.
 You can select from: Passive (no change): doesn't make any change to the user's token.
 This is essentially an audit feature.
 Enforce User's default rights: removes all rights and uses the user's default token.
 Windows UAC always tries to add administration rights to the token being used so if the user clicked on a application that triggers UAC, the user would not be able to progress past the UAC prompt.
 Drop Admin Rights: removes administration rights from the user's token.
 Add Admin Rights: adds administration rights to the user's token.
-For more information on access tokens, please see https://msdn.microsoft.com/en- gb/library/windows/desktop/aa374909(v=vs.85).aspx .
+For more information on access tokens, please see https://docs.microsoft.com/en-us/windows/win32/secauthz/access-tokens .
 Auditing Raise an Event Whether or not you want an event to be raised if this application rule is triggered.
 This will forward to the local event log file.
 Run an Audit Script This option allows you to select an Audit Script to run after the Application Rule.
 You need to use Manage Scripts from the drop-down to import your Audit Script before you can select it.
 Select the Audit Script you want to use from the drop-down list.
-For more information, please see "Manage Audit Scripts" on page 99.
+For more information, please see "Manage Privilege Management Audit Scripts" on page 100.
 Privilege Monitoring Raises a privileged monitoring event.
-McAfee ePO Reporting Options ePO Threat Events Select this option to raise an ePO Threat event.
+MaAfaa aDO Danauting Outling McAfee ePO Reporting Options ePO Threat Events Salast this antion to raise an aDO Threat awart.
+These are server from ero mreat Events Select this option to raise an ePO Threat event.
 These are separate from Privilege Management Reporting events.
-Privilege Management Reporting Events Select this option to raise a Privilege Management Reporting event.
-These are available in BeyondTrust Privilege Management Reporting.
+BeyondInsight Reporting Options BeyondInsight Events When configured, sends BeyondInsight events to BeyondInsight.
+Privilege Management Reporting Select this option to raise a Privilege Management Reporting event.
+These are available in Privilege Management Reporting.